directus/directus/docs/guides/extensions/operations-npm-package.md

 A list of options will appear (choose operation), and type a name for your extension (for example, `directus-operation-lodash`).
 For this guide, select JavaScript.

-Now the operation has been created, go into the current directory, install the chosen npm package, and build the extension.
-This must be performed whenever your changes are ready to be deployed.
+Now the boilerplate has been created, install the lodash package, and then open the directory in your code editor.

 ```
 cd directus-operation-lodash
 npm install lodash
-npm run build
 ```

 ## Build the Operation UI